-6 Concluding Remarks
+7 Concluding Remarks

-In this paper we have described how agents can reason about what they ought to do in particular situations, and how moral principles can emerge from this reasoning.
+In this paper we have described how agents can reason about what they ought to do in particular situations and how moral principles can emerge from this reasoning.
 An important feature is how their choices are affected by the degree of consideration given to the interests of the other agents involved in the situation, which is captured by an ordering on the values used to ground the relevant arguments.
 Different value orders will attract varying degrees of moral praise and censure.
+We have further illustrated this by reference to some computer simulations, including a model where the State is able to intervene.
+Where the State intervenes the proper behaviour required of the agents is altered.

 In future work we will wish to consider further the relation between the various kinds of "ought" we have identified here.
 In particular, it might be conjectured that reasoning with the morally reasonable value orders VO2 and VO4 will always lead to an outcome which is desirable when aggregating the interests of the agents involved.
-Another interesting line of inquiry would be to increase the number of agents involved, and to consider the effect of agents having different attitudes towards the others depending on their inter-relationships, modelling notions such as kinship, community and national groupings.
-A third interesting line of inquiry would be to see whether this approach gives insight into the emergence of norms of cooperation.
-Finally, we intend to fully formalise, in terms of an AATS, the instantiations of arguments in the form of our argument scheme, AS1, and the critical questions that accompany this scheme.
-This will enable our approach to be fully automatable and it forms the basis of our current work.
+The simulations empirically support this conjecture, but analytic investigation would be more rigorous.
+A second interesting line of inquiry would be to increase the number of agents involved and to use more complicated scenarios, to consider the effect of agents having different attitudes towards the others depending on their inter-relationships, modelling notions such as kinship, community and national groupings.
+Such investigations on complicated state spaces will undoubtedly benefit from support from computer simulation and model checking techniques such as those used to explore social laws, as in [20].
+We would hope that this line of inquiry would yield insight into the emergence of norms of cooperation.